rykcod/massa/README.md

 ```

 ### Automated update
 We recommend the use of watchtower to automagically pull the latest version of the docker image when available.
-Just add it as new service to your docker-compose file:
+Just add the following lines to add a new service in your docker-compose file:
 ```yaml
 ...
   watchtower: